-Role and title confusion are common problems encountered in dealing with patients, e.g., some patients identify all those wearing white coats as physicians.
+Role and title confusion are common problems encountered in dealing with patients.
 Students should be aware of this problem and avoid misrepresentation by politely explaining their role and position.

-- In professional interactions with patients and others, a student should introduce himself or herself as a Registered Nurse Anesthesia Student using the title of Mr. or Miss, Mrs., or Ms. - Equivalent phrases are acceptable provided they clearly convey who is caring for the patient, and who is supervising the student, such as - "I am Ms. Xavier, a Registered Nurse in training with the anesthesia department.
+- In professional interactions with patients and others, students should introduce themselves as a Student Registered Nurse Anesthetist using the title of Mr. or Miss, Mrs., or Ms. - Equivalent phrases are acceptable provided they clearly convey who is caring for the patient, and who is supervising the student, such as - "I am Ms. Xavier, a Registered Nurse in training with the anesthesia department.
 I will be working with Ms. Y, the nurse anesthetist, and Dr. Z, the anesthesiologist." - Or "I am a Registered Nurse pursuing a graduate degree in Nurse Anesthesia at Detroit Mercy.
-I will be working with ..." - Or similar expressions. - Students should use the designation, SRNA, following all notations in charts, records, and other medical forms. - In all professional communications, including paging or beepers, a student should introduce him or herself as a Student Registered Nurse Anesthetist or Registered Nurse Anesthesia Student.
+I will be working with ..." - Or similar expressions. - Students should use the designation, SRNA, following all notations in charts, records, and other medical forms. - In all professional communications, including paging, a student should introduce him or herself as a Student Registered Nurse Anesthetist.
 No student should casually accept being addressed as "doctor" or as a Certified Registered Nurse Anesthetist. - Likewise, patients should be addressed respectfully, with their last name, e.g. "Mr. Smith" or "Ms. Jones."
 Do not use their first names, nicknames, or terms of endearment more appropriate in informal or family settings (e.g. "sweetie").